-- Master's (or equivalent) degree in Economy, Public Administration, Law, Management or related field; - Minimum 3 years of professional experience in project management, - Minimum 2 years of experience in implementing projects/programmes/provision of grants to NGOs/CSOs and initiative groups through partnership with NGOs;
+- Master's (or equivalent) degree in Economy, Public Administration, Law, Management or related field; - Minimum 3 years of professional experience in project management, - Minimum 2 years of experience in implementing projects/programmes/provision of grants to NGOs/CSOs; - Excellent knowledge of Ukrainian and Russian.

-- Experience of work in the field of participatory budgeting mechanisms will be considered as advantage; - Excellent knowledge of Ukrainian and Russian.
 Working knowledge of English would be considered as an asset.